egnha/valaddin/README.md

 * it doesn't catch all errors, only the first that occurs among the checks.

-Moreover, if you later realize you need additional checks, for example, that `x` and `dx` should be numbers not vectors, you're back to square one:
+Moreover, if you later realize you need additional checks, for example, that `x` and `dx` should be numbers not vectors, or want to skip them altogether, you're back to square one:

 ```R
 secant_scalar <- function(f, x, dx) {